-Merlin wasted no time in flinging both of his arms out and yelling "Bealucræft bordrand!" [magic shield] A magical shield was erected in between Morgana and them, her spells hitting the shield and dissipating upon impact with the shimmering energy.
+Merlin wasted no time in flinging both of his arms out and yelling "Bealucræft bordrand! (magic shield)" A magical shield was erected in between Morgana and them, her spells hitting the shield and dissipating upon impact with the shimmering energy.

 "Go back to Camelot!"
 He said with urgency to the knights.
 "I can deal with Morgana for now.
-Go, tell them she got away."
+Go, tell them she got away!"

 "What of you?"
 Gwaine asked hurriedly.